Woman jogging outdoors carrying a water bottle.

-Question: What is PCOS?
+Question: What is this illness?

 Q: Why is that?